 In the 'Port' field of the 'FTP settings' section, there is a port number for the built-in FTP server.
 By default, the server uses the standard TCP port number 21.
 If necessary, you can change the port number (e.g. use 2121).

 In the 'Users' section, there is an option 'Anonymous access'.
-If you enable this option, connection to the FTP server will be available for all users without authentication.
-We recommend you not to use anonymous access, but rather to set up permissions to the FTP server with authentication (in this case, a user will have to enter a username and password when connecting to the FTP server).
+If you enable this option, a connection to the FTP server will be available for all users without authentication.
+We recommend you not to use anonymous access but rather to set up permissions to the FTP server with authentication (in this case, a user will have to enter a username and password when connecting to the FTP server).

 NOTE: Important!
 When using authentication, the client needs to configure access rights to folders on the USB drive; otherwise, it will not be able to connect to the FTP server.

 Check the accounts that will be permitted to access the FTP server.
 Here you can add new accounts by clicking the 'Create user' button and specifying the account login and password.

 By default, each user has access to all folders on the USB drive, but you can change this setting by clicking 'Select folder' and specifying a folder on the drive.
 For example, you can define a personal folder on the disc for each account.
 You can configure user read/write access or read-only access depending on the task.
 You can do it by the manual Folder permissions control on a USB drive.